- Role-based, attribute-based, & just-in-time access to infrastructure

 Removing access is especially important for any members of the IT and security staff.
 As mentioned in the previous section, these users often have network-wide access and could make quickly make significant changes in the environment very quickly.
 Revoking their access from all systems immediately upon termination is critical.

-📣 NEW - Download the Technical Staff Offboarding Checklist
+📣 Download the 2022 Technical Staff Offboarding Checklist

 Your company should define a cadence to review existing accounts and permission levels.
 Newer companies should hold a monthly review, while mature companies that have more accounts to manage can host a quarterly review.

 *If your company doesn’t have an HR role, hiring managers should work directly with IT to follow the outlined procedures.